colin-olito/inversionSize-ProtoSexChrom/README.md

 ## Overview

-This is a GitHub repository for the development of a theoretical population genetics research project that is now published in *Evolution* under the title "*The evolution of suppressed recombination between sex chromosomes and the lengths of evolutionary strata*" (doi: [https://doi.org/10.1101/2020.03.23.003558](https://doi.org/10.1101/2020.03.23.003558)).
-Here you can find all of the necessary code to reproduce the simulations presented in the published paper and appendices, and the LaTeX files used to compile the manuscript.
-Other supplementary material for the paper can be downloaded as an online appendix from [link to publisher website](URL).
+This is a GitHub repository for the development of a theoretical population genetics research project that is now accepted for publication in *Evolution* under the title "*The evolution of suppressed recombination between sex chromosomes and the lengths of evolutionary strata*".
+In this repository you can find all of the necessary R code to reproduce the simulations and figures presented in the published paper and appendices.
+Other supplementary material, including online Appendixes and Mathematica code to reproduce important analytical results can be downloaded from the publisher.
+A link will be provided when it is made [available through the publisher](URL)[link to publisher website](URL).

 ## Abstract